rahulkavale/rahulkavale.github.io/_posts/2014-11-16-scrap-your-map-reduce.markdown

 	*	Map side reduce, or a combiner is not required at all, since the reduce operations are by default having a local aggregation at each map side.

 	*	The code is testable!
-Yes this is this important that I am mentioning it twice.
+Yes this is this so important that I am mentioning it twice.

 	*   Unifies various computation needs into a single place making the life easier and not needing to share data between different persistent stores just to do some sort of specialized processing.